On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: The Even-Even Case

 Notice that in this case, $D_{r,s,\ell}$ is bipartite.
-The spectrum of every complex unit gain graph on a bipartite underlying graph is symmetric about the origin (Wissing and Van Dam, Lemma~3.1 of~\cite{Wissing2025}), and thus the characteristic polynomial of which is of the form
+The spectrum of every complex unit gain graph on a bipartite underlying graph is symmetric about the origin (Wissing and Van Dam~\cite[Lemma~3.1]{Wissing2025}), and thus its characteristic polynomial is of the form

 For later convenience, denote

 \begin{lemma} Let $\Phi_1$ and $\Phi_2$ be two complex unit gain graphs on $n$ vertices, whose underlying graphs are bipartite.
 Then their characteristic polynomials are

 Moreover, if